 If none of the above apply to you, then you can start to initiate the domain transfer process via the steps below.

 How to Transfer a Domain Name

-The steps below will show you how to transfer your domain name to HostGator.
+Follow the steps below to transfer a domain name.
 If you’re switching to another domain name registrar, then you should be in communication with the registrar you’re switching to, however, these steps will be very similar.

 1. Prepare to Transfer

 Before you begin the transfer process there are a few things you’ll need to do first.
 There are a variety of protection protocols in place to ensure that your domain remains secure, so you’ll need to disable these shields in order to make sure the transfer process runs smoothly:

 - Update your current name servers to reflect the nameservers of your new registrar

 - Disable the WHOIS privacy, if it’s currently enabled.